Bill Gates' friendship with 'evil' Epstein a factor in divorce, ex-wife Melinda says

 Gates, 66 and Melinda, 57, said their marriage was "irretrievably broken" in court documents.
 They revealed that French Gates did not wish to change her name, nor did she see the need to seek spousal support.

-In a wide ranging interview, French Gates also sidestepped a question on whether Gates had multiple affairs, saying: "I think those are questions Bill needs to answer."
+In a wide-ranging interview, French Gates also sidestepped a question on whether Gates had multiple affairs, saying: "I think those are questions Bill needs to answer."

 Gates has not responded to claims of multiple affairs.